 Here is another example of the same fishbone diagram, with potential causes highlighted by the team for investigation -

 When addressing the causes in a fishbone diagram, consider using a root cause analysis template to explore the true “root cause” and implement a lasting corrective action.
+Once the root cause is identified, a control plan can help sustain corrective actions over the long run.

 See the templates page for the file used to create the above documents.